r00ta/i-see-you/README.md

 # i-see-you

 Install a camera on your car, edge computing of your risk and see your data on a dashboard.

-Install a monitor on the car to see what is the safe distance you should keep from the car in front of you (if you want to learn).
+Given that i-see-you would not be fair if the driver would not learn anything, you can install a monitor in your car and see if you are keeping the safety distance between you and the car in front of you.

+The version 1.0 would be ready when:

+1) the module can process images and measure what is the distance between the car and the car in front of.
+2) display the distance on the screen and show if the driver is keeping the safety distance.
+3) upload the data somewhere for data collection and debugging for a dashboard?

+iseeyou makes drivers more conscious.